IgniteUI/indigo-design-docfx/en/codegen/layout-codegen.md

 ### Centering

 The below centering logic only applies to a Sketch Group and no other elements.
 Further, the Group must be a child of the Artboard or Group that was selected for code generation.
 All groups that are set up to center must have content.
-Content could be another group or any other element, except a background color, a background color does not count as an element.
+Content could be another group or any other element, except a background color, because it does not count as an element.
 In the below image you can see the selected group, “Inner No Children” only has a Color element set up as the background, so this group will not render.
 However, if that same Color element was not set up as the background color, it would render the color in the centered group it belongs to.

 <img src="../images/layout_codegen11.png" />

 > [!INFO]
-> If a Group was selected as the component for code generation and has fix height or width, the below centering logic does not apply because centering is performed by the parent in layout.
+> If a Group was selected as the component for code generation and has fixed height or width, the below centering logic does not apply because centering is performed by the parent in layout.

 ### Vertical